Guidelines number 048-1

 - In consultation with the Regional Deputy Commissioner who will engage the Department of Justice, the Institutional Head/District Director will ensure that the request is time limited to within the last several months of the offender’s life and related to the offender’s death.
 The information will be sought by and copies will be provided to Coroners/Medical Examiners.
 This information could include, but is not limited to:

-- basic sentence information relating to the deceased and the sentence management file
+- basic sentence information relating to the deceased

 - Warden Situation Report